espressif/esp-usb-bridge/README.md

 ## How to Compile the Project

-[ESP-IDF](https://github.com/espressif/esp-idf) v4.3 or newer can be used to compile the project.
+[ESP-IDF](https://github.com/espressif/esp-idf) v4.3 or v4.4 can be used to compile the project.
 Please read the documentation of ESP-IDF for setting up the environment.

 - `idf.py menuconfig` can be used to change the default configuration.
 The project-specific settings are in the "Bridge Configuration" sub-menu.
 - `idf.py build` will build the project binaries.
 - `idf.py -p PORT flash monitor` will flash the ESP32-S2 and open the terminal program for monitoring.
 Please note that PORT is the serial port created by an USB-to-UART chip connected to the serial interface of ESP32-S2 (not the direct USB interface provided by ESP32-S2).
 This serial connection has to be established only for flashing.
 The ESP USB Bridge can work through the USB interface after that.

-The initial flashing can be done by other means as well as it is pointed out in [this guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/api-guides/usb-otg-console.html#uploading-the-application).
+The initial flashing can be done by other means as well as it is pointed out in [this guide](https://docs.espressif.com/projects/esp-idf/en/release-v4.4/esp32s2/api-guides/usb-otg-console.html#uploading-the-application).

 ## Development Board